CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Experiments

-For semi-supervised semantic segmentation, we compared our method with two representative SOTA baselines: CSL (ResNet-101 backbone) and UniMatchV2 (Transformer backbone).
-All experiments used stochastic gradient descent with a batch size of 8 and a weight decay of \(1 \times 10^{-4}\).
-For PASCAL VOC 2012, the initial learning rate was 0.001, crop sizes were set to $321\times321$ or $513\times513$, and training was performed for 80 epochs.
-The decoder learning rate was set to 10 times that of the backbone.
-For Cityscapes, we used the same initial learning rate with a crop size of $801\times801$, trained for 240 epochs, and adopted the Online Hard Example Mining loss for fair comparison.
+\textbf{Image classification.} For semi-supervised image classification, we use four standard benchmarks: CIFAR-10, CIFAR-100, SVHN, and STL-10~\citep{krizhevsky2009learning,netzer2011reading,coates2011stl10}.
+CIFAR-10 consists of 10 classes with 60,000 color images of size $32\times32$ (50,000 for training and 10,000 for testing).
+CIFAR-100 shares the same image format as CIFAR-10 but contains 100 fine-grained classes, providing a more challenging setting with richer inter-class residual-distribution heterogeneity.
+SVHN is a real-world digit recognition dataset containing over 600,000 images of size $32\times32$ obtained from house numbers in Google Street View, spanning 10 classes; its high within-class variation and heavy class imbalance make it a demanding benchmark for pseudo-label selection.
+STL-10 contains 10 classes with 5,000 labeled images ($96\times96$) and 100,000 unlabeled images drawn from a broader distribution, intentionally mismatched from the labeled set to stress-test generalization under label scarcity.
+Following the standard semi-supervised protocol, we evaluate CIFAR-10 with 4, 10, and 100 labeled samples per class, and CIFAR-100, SVHN, and STL-10 with 4, 10, and 25 labeled samples per class; the remaining training samples are treated as unlabeled.

-For semi-supervised image classification, we used SimPLE as the baseline, a SOTA method built on the Wide ResNet-28-2 architecture.
-Optimization employed AdamW with weight decay, and exponential moving average (EMA) was applied to model parameters for evaluation and label prediction.
-Unless otherwise specified, the confidence threshold was fixed at \(\tau_c = 0.95\) and the EMA decay rate at 0.999.
+\textbf{Implementation Details.} For implementation, CoVar is inserted into the UniMatch training pipeline with a ResNet-101 backbone for semi-supervised semantic segmentation, and we additionally evaluate compatibility with the DINOv2-B setting used by UniMatch~V2.
+Other published methods are included as reference baselines, with backbone and crop size specified in Tables~\ref{tab:1} and \ref{tab:2}.
+All experiments use stochastic gradient descent with a batch size of 8 and a weight decay of \(1 \times 10^{-4}\).
+For PASCAL VOC 2012, the initial learning rate is 0.001, crop sizes are set to $321\times321$ or $513\times513$, and training is performed for 80 epochs.
+The decoder learning rate is set to 10 times that of the backbone.
+For Cityscapes, we use the same initial learning rate with a crop size of $801\times801$, train for 240 epochs, and adopt the Online Hard Example Mining loss for fair comparison.